 Becoming a Virtual Assistant for clients you choose is a profitable business to start.
 Some of the top virtual assistants on Upwork make $85 an hour.
 That’s up to $152K per year for things like scheduling appointments, sending emails, completing research, and other jobs you can do remotely.

-Gas stations are highly profitable if you want your own business.
+Gas stations are highly profitable if you want your own small business to make money.
 There are no educational requirements to start the business, and the in-store sales have 30-40% margins.
-Buying one has a startup cost of up to $3.5 million, but they can make $37 million per year.
+Buying a gas station has a startup cost of up to $3.5 million, but they can make $37 million per year.

 Read our blog about how to start a gas station, or watch the interview below.